-- 4.21 The 'emerging' RSS sought to establish a 'spatial hierarchy' across the South West of "significant cities or towns" (SSCTs), "market and coastal towns" and "small towns and villages".
-The Council sought to apply this spatial hierarchy to North Dorset in draft Core Policy 3; however, since the 'emerging' RSS is no longer being taken forward, this is no longer necessary. - 4.22 The NPPF now provides a much less rigid higher level policy framework.
-Paragraph 17 states that planning should: "take account of the different roles and character of different areas, promoting the vitality of our main urban areas ... recognising the intrinsic character and beauty of the countryside and supporting thriving rural communities within it" and "focus significant development in locations which are or can be made sustainable." - 4.23 National policy indicates that in rural areas, the role of housing is primarily to support local communities.
-Paragraph 55 of the NPPF states:

-"To promote sustainable development in rural areas, housing should be located where it will enhance or maintain the vitality of rural communities.
+- 3.26 The emerging RSS sought to establish a 'spatial hierarchy' across the South West of 'significant cities or towns' (SSCTs), 'market and coastal towns' and 'small towns and villages'.
+The Council initially sought to apply this spatial hierarchy to North Dorset in draft Core Policy 3; however, since the RSS is no longer being taken forward such a proposal has been modified and now the District's four main towns are identified as centres of growth.
+This approach, which reflects the NPPF (see below), is considered in greater detail in the Sustainable Development Strategy Background Paper 2013. - 3.27 The NPPF now provides a much less rigid, higher level, policy framework.
+Paragraph 17 states that planning should 'take account of the different roles and character of different areas, promoting the vitality of our main urban areas ... recognising the intrinsic character and beauty of the countryside and supporting thriving rural communities within it' and 'focus significant development in locations which are or can be made sustainable.' - 3.28 National policy indicates that in rural areas, the role of housing is primarily to support local communities.
+Paragraph 55 of the NPPF states that 'to promote sustainable development in rural areas, housing should be located where it will enhance or maintain the vitality of rural communities.
 For example, where there are groups of smaller settlements, development in one village may support services in a village nearby.
-Local planning authorities should avoid new isolated homes in the countryside unless there are special circumstances ..."

-- 4.24 The emphasis is therefore on enhancing or maintaining the vitality of settlements particularly where these are recognised as having an enhanced role to play in the overall life of the District or immediate locality. - 4.25 In the recent past 'oversupply' has been a problem in North Dorset.
+Local Planning Authorities should avoid new isolated homes in the countryside unless there are special circumstances ...' - 3.29 The emphasis is therefore on enhancing or maintaining the vitality of settlements particularly where these are recognised as having an enhanced role to play in the overall life of the District or immediate locality.

+- 3.30 In the recent past 'oversupply' has been a problem in North Dorset.
 Housing had been delivered significantly above the planned rate, particularly in rural areas, which gave rise to sustainability concerns.
 The Council addressed this issue through the preparation of its Managing Housing Land Supply in North Dorset Supplementary Planning Document (SPD), which was published in 2007.
 Since then the Council has sought to achieve a more sustainable distribution of development in the District.
-This is reflected in the policy approach now being taken forward which seeks to concentrate the vast majority of strategic housing growth at the District's four main towns and to have a focus on meeting local (rather than strategic) needs elsewhere. - 4.26 In the light of the much less rigid higher level policy framework the challenge is to: identify the most sustainable distribution of development within the District, for the main towns, Stalbridge and the District's villages, whilst also having regard to past concerns relating to 'oversupply'.
+This is reflected in the policy approach now being taken forward which seeks to concentrate the vast majority of strategic housing growth at the District's four main towns and to have a focus on meeting local (rather than strategic) needs elsewhere. - 3.31 In the light of the much less rigid higher level policy framework the challenge is to: identify the most sustainable distribution of development within the District, for the main towns, and the countryside, whilst also having regard to past concerns relating to 'oversupply'.

-Key Issue Requiring a Sub-regional Approach - Conserving and Enhancing AONB and Fostering the Social and Economic Wellbeing of their Communities
+Conserving and Enhancing AONB and Fostering the Social and Economic Well-being of their Communities